Skidmore Theater Announces Fall Main Stage Show WE USED TO WEAR BONNETS & GET HIGH ALL THE TIME

-Skidmore Theater has announced its Fall Main Stage production, the world premiere of We Used To Wear Bonnets & Get High All The Time, an all-female response play to Eugene O'Neill's classic Long Day's Journey Into Night, written and directed by celebrated Brooklyn - based playwright and director, Julia May Jonas.
+Skidmore Theater is pleased to announce our Fall Main Stage production, the world premiere of We Used To Wear Bonnets & Get High All The Time, an all-female response play to Eugene O'Neill's classic Long Day's Journey Into Night, written and directed by celebrated Brooklyn - based playwright and director, Julia May Jonas.

 Synopsis: An 1890's factory becomes a 1940's photography studio becomes a 1990's live/work space becomes a present-day cultural landmark.
 We Used To Wear Bonnets & Get High All the Time is a multi-disciplinary theatrical exploration of inherited trauma, addiction and inter-generational forces beyond our control, as well as an inquiry into how families can be institutions.
 Through organic innovation, score-like composition of text and movement, humor, raunchiness, high theatricality, and original music by Brian Cavanagh-Strong, We Used To Wear Bonnets & Get High All The Time looks into why we've become who we've become, and to what extent we have agency in changing our fate.